gam3ov3r/Proclaim-Coda-2-Themes/README.md

 * Proclaim - Trendy Hacker2

 ##Usage
+There are three ways of installing these themes:

 * Doubble click on the .sss files

-or

-* "Coda / Preferences / Colors / Style Sheet / Import..."
+* "Coda / Preferences / Colors / Style Sheet / Import…"

-or

 * ~/Library/Application Support/Coda 2/Styles/